Adopted by the Membership of the Corporation November 7, 2015

 - Quorum: A majority of the Trustees shall constitute a quorum for the transaction of business.
 Ex officio members shall not be counted to determine whether a quorum is present.

 - Reports: The Trustees shall report annually to the Corporation.

 - Limitations on Responsibilities and Liabilities: The responsibilities of the Trustees are limited to those set forth in Section 2 above.
 In particular, the Trustees are not responsible to the Corporation or to any person for the oversight of the Operating Budget of the Corporation, or for the retention, hiring, training or supervision of employees or volunteers who perform work on behalf of, and with the authority of, the Corporation, nor do the trustees have authority over the spiritual concerns and programs of the Corporation.

 Article III.
 Officers

-- Clerk of the Corporation: The responsibilities of the Clerk are to conduct business sessions, see that the business is properly presented to the Corporation for consideration, and announce decisions when made.
+- Clerk of the Corporation: The responsibilities of the Clerk of the Corporation are to conduct business sessions, see that the business is properly presented to the Corporation for consideration, and announce decisions when made.
 The Clerk keeps an accurate set of minutes, properly dated and signed, showing all matters discussed and actions taken.
-The Clerk carries out the instructions of the Corporation and signs necessary documents on its behalf.
+The Clerk carries out the instructions of the Corporation and signs documents on its behalf.

 - Assistant Clerk of the Corporation: The responsibilities of the Assistant Clerk are such as the Clerk may delegate.